 There isn’t really a whole lot that needs to be said at this point.
-I’m very confident that the folks who planned the conference and who ministered, spoke and preached and taught and led the interviews covered the ground that we really desired to cover.
+I’m very confident that the folks who planned the conference, and who ministered, and spoke, and preached, and taught, and led the interviews covered the ground that we really desired to cover.
 And I’m so profoundly thankful to everyone who has been on this platform and I need to express that gratitude to them.
 They have served us well with diligence, preparation of mind and heart for a long time leading up to this.
 And we’re very grateful.
-These are men who are fully engaged in ministry all the time, and to add the burden of a conference like this and all the preparation and all the thought, and all the prayer, we’re grateful.
+These are men who are fully engaged in ministry all the time, and to add the burden of a conference like this, and all the preparation, and all the thought, and all the prayer, we’re grateful.
 I know that preaching is like the tip of the iceberg.
 That’s what you see, but what you don’t know is what lies below that.
 And we want to express our deep gratitude to all the men who helped us in this conference and whose ministry will go on from here.

-You might be interested to know that just yesterday there are 127 countries in the world that were Live Streaming this conference, just yesterday.
-There were 25 thousand different points at which the conference was being Streamed Live, and we don’t know how many people were at each of those points.
+You might be interested to know that just yesterday there are 127 countries in the world that were live streaming this conference, just yesterday.
+There were 25,000 different points at which the conference was being streamed live, and we don’t know how many people were at each of those points.

-So thank you to all of the speakers, we…the good news is, everything we said has gone around the world.
-That’s a serious, serious responsibility for us, but these men discharge their responsibility with nobility as servants of the Lord.
+So thank you to all of the speakers.
+The good news is everything we said has gone around the world.
+That’s a serious, serious responsibility for us.
+But these men discharge their responsibility with nobility as servants of the Lord.
 And what was said needed to be said, and was said the way it should have been said, and we’re thrilled with that.

 This conference is first and foremost to help the church.
 I don’t have any illusions about non-believers understanding what we’re talking about.
 And as we’ve said, there are many non-believers in this movement.
 I don’t expect them to understand the truth.
 I don’t expect them to have a desire for the truth, a hunger for the truth, or to search out the truth.
 That’s not what unbelievers do unless they’re in the midst of being prompted by the Holy Spirit.